ldci/OpenCV3-red/README.md

 ### This binding is adapted for OpenCV 3.0.

 ###You must use 32-bit version of dynamically linked libraries (see /DDLs directory).
+### NEW JANUARY 2021
+Red OpenCV is compatible with the new red compiler which is less tolerant by very efficient.

 ### NEW FEBRUARY 4 2019
 Red OpenCV is compatible with Red 0.6.4